Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 ```lua
 options root=UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX rw quiet loglevel=0
 ```
-you can manually update systemd-boot by run command `bootctl update` or you can enable `systemd-boot-update` service for auto updates
+you can manually update systemd-boot by run command `bootctl update`\
+or you can enable `systemd-boot-update` service for Auto-Update
 ```c
         systemctl enable systemd-boot-update
 ```